SpenceIsCool/PLEdu_IS_Fa23/biweekly_reflections.md

 - Reflective
     - My thoughts on the process so far

+# Monday November 6
+- Technical: The past two weeks came with an emphasis on refining my scope and the construction of a "midterm" paper and presentation.
+With some last minute inspiration to focus on peer-to-peer interactions and reflective "ungrading", I had a few last minute reads to add in on the bloom taxonomy.
+I also hastily constructed a series of first round informational interview questions to understand what existing TAs thought about the concept.
+- Reflective: The discussion with Evan about having some axis of comparison was very important.
+I'm very greatful to Aishwarya as well for reminding me of the option to perform informational interviews.
+Ultimately, I think I was able to pull together an acceptable paper and a decent presenation.
+This certainly would have been better had I better understood this research question earlier in the semester.
+The presentation came with a lot of good follow up questions that I need to consider.

 # Monday October 23
 - Technical: Over the past two weeks I have taken a break from reading about what others have done and focused on the construction of sample syllabus for principles of programming languages under different (un)grading models, additionally I have begun constructions of the midsemester paper and presentation